Scientists can tell how fast you're aging. Now, the trick is to slow it down

 Next, I was asked to sniff and identify a range of distinct smells — from leather to chocolate — to test olfactory function.
 The loss of smell can be an early sign of disease and cognitive decline.
 They scanned my retina and took digital images of the inside of my eyes, which can also help detect disease.
 And I took a memory and cognitive function test, calledMOCA.
 Thankfully, all was healthy.

-Mid-way through I was feeling a bit nervous, my mind raced to what ifs.
+Midway through I was feeling a bit nervous, and my mind raced to what ifs.

 Can you change your biological age?